Kintyre/ksconf/docs/source/cmd_merge.rst

 Examples
 ---------

-Here's a simple, possibly silly, example that merges all ``props.conf`` file from *all* of your technology addons into a single output file:
+Here is an elementary example that merges all ``props.conf`` file from *all* of your technology addons into a single output file:

 ..  code-block:: sh